 He goes on to say, “Accusation is not just specific to romantic relationships.
 As a part of counseling, we even train parents to use the right language.
 It makes more sense to say “You did a naughty thing” instead of using a generic statement, blaming the kid for ‘never’ doing their homework.”

 Set realistic expectations and be patient with your partner.
 It is good to be open to experimentation but maintain personal boundaries and be clear about them while sharing with your partner.
 And do not shy away from consulting a mental health specialist/family therapist to help you make more informed decisions.

 12. Step into your partner’s shoes

-What does work in a relationship look like?
+What does work in a relationship look like when there’s an incident of loss?
 Pooja emphasizes, “Never judge your partner’s process of grief, they might go to and fro in the various stages of grief.
 Be patient with them.
-Let them process their grief the way they want to.
+Let them process it the way they want to.
 Be in a supportive role and never try to lead the process.
 Don’t make it about yourself.
 It is about their experience and feelings and not yours.”